LachanceLab/introgression_theory/README.md

 ![Figure 6](plots/dfe_normal_simulations.jpg)

-The script also generates Figures S15 & S16 by setting the `-b` and `-j` flags.
+The script also generates Figures S12 & S13 by setting the `-j` and `-b` flags.

 All other Supplementary Figures can be generated with the same commands but setting the <code>--recessive</code> or <code>--dominant</code>  flag in addition.